Hockey Restraining Line

 Why does a referee send a player out of the face-off circle?

+Referees send players out of the face-off circle for committing face-off violations.
 A referee wants to have a fair face-off for both teams in the circle.
-Many times, a referee will send a player out of the face-off circle and another team member will be required to enter and take the face-off.
+When a referee sends a player out of the face-off circle, another team member is required to enter and take the face-off.
 If the player violates the restraining lines, they will be sent off.
-The players cannot touch each other before the puck is dropped and they must keep their stick on the ice.
+The players cannot touch each other before the puck is dropped, and they must keep their sticks on the ice.

 What is the five second rule?

-A referee is looking for a variety of violations in the face-off.
-One of the most important things to remember in the face-off circle is to use the restraining lines as a guide.
-Players don't want to be thrown out of the face-off circle.
-The player only has five seconds to prepare themselves once stepping in the face-off circle.
-As long as neither player is violating any face-off rules, the official will drop the puck to start a face-off!
+The player only has five seconds to prepare themselves once stepping into the face-off circle, called the five second rule.
+As long as neither player is violating any face-off rules, the official will drop the puck to start play.